Oxiang/50.039-Deep-Learning/README.md

 | 10     | 0.0001        | 0.1             | 0            | Adam      | 0.9468   |
 | 10     | 0.0001        | 0.1             | 0            | AdamW     | 0.9413   |

 From the table, we can see that with Adam optimizer, the accuracy is slightly higher than AdamW.
 However, this might be affected by the Dataloader random shuffle.
-Since the difference is small, we would pick Adam as the optimizer.
+Since the difference is small, we would pick AdamW as the optimizer.

 ### 5.3.2 Regularization - Weight Decay